Mountaineering in India: Role of The Doon School

-The faculty and students of The Doon School, a boys-only boarding school in Dehradun founded in 1935, are credited to be among the early pioneers of mountaineering in a newly independent India.
+The faculty and students of The Doon School, a boys-only boarding school in Dehradun founded in 1935, are credited to be among the earliest pioneers of mountaineering in a newly independent India.
 The founding headmaster and teachers, including A.E.
 Foot, R.L.
 Holdsworth, J.A.K.
 Martyn and Jack Gibson, were all Alpinists.
 Along with Gurdial Singh, who joined as faculty, and Narendra Dhar Jayal, then a student at Doon, they were among the first to go on major Himalayan expeditions 1940s onwards.
 Jayal later went on to pioneer Indian mountaineering and, at Jawaharlal Nehru's behest, became the founder principal of the Himalayan Mountaineering Institute.